 May Babies Are Kind Of Tiny

-May babies have the lowest birth weights according to some studies (although other research indicates that winter babies have this distinction).
+May babies have the lowest birth weights, according to some studies (although other research indicates that winter babies have this distinction).
 Nonetheless, scientists agree that May babies are certainly not the largest at birth.
 And since low birth weights are linked with lower IQs, psychiatric problems, obesity, heart disease, and a number of other problems throughout life, that’s not great.

 They Go Through Puberty Way Too Early

 Girls born in May may also go through puberty earlier than most of their peers (September was the earliest), according to a British study of 450,000 births.
-Early puberty, or precocious puberty, doesn’t sound like a good thing because, frankly, it is not.
+Early puberty, or precocious puberty, doesn’t sound like a good thing because, frankly, it’s not.
 Precocious puberty has been linked with greater risk of breast cancer, teen pregnancy, HPV, heart disease, and diabetes.

-They’re More Depressed, But Have Better Attitudes
+May Babies More Depressed, But Have Better Attitudes

 People born in May experience the most depression out of any birth month in the year, according to data culled from more than 29 million people.
-That’s a bummer, but other studies suggest that May babies won a consolation prize—they’re more prone to hyperthymic personalities, or generally positive attitudes.
+That’s a bummer, but other studies suggest that May babies won a consolation prize — they’re more prone to hyperthymic personalities, or generally positive attitudes.
 Though the combination of depression and optimism seems counterintuitive, studies show that depressed people are more likely to think that life gets better.
 Optimism may be a way of adapting to the depression and building resilience.
 The glass may be sad, but it’s still half full.